Ferdinando de' Medici, Grand Prince of Tuscany: Life

 Ferdinando was born in the Palazzo Pitti to Cosimo III de' Medici and his wife Marguerite Louise d'Orléans, a granddaughter of Maria de' Medici.
 When Ferdinando's parents separated in 1675, his mother (who disdained her husband only slightly more than Florence did) returned to Paris, where she was supposed to be confined to a monastery in Montmartre.
 Ferdinando became a rebellious youth, who disagreed intensely with his father on every subject.
 He was placed under the care of his grandmother, Vittoria della Rovere.

-Ferdinando had a great affinity with his vivacious mother.
-He was handsome, a fine horseman, and a talented musician.
+Ferdinando had a great affinity with his mother.
+He was a fine horseman, and a talented musician.
 He sang melodiously and played the harpsichord.
 He was a master in counterpoint, which he studied under Gianmaria Paliardi of Genoa, and in various bowed instruments, which he studied under Piero Salvetti.
-He was known for his ability to play a piece of music at sight and then repeat it faultlessly without looking at the music.
+He was known for his ability to play a piece of music at sight and then repeat it flawlessly without looking at the music.

 Aside from music, Ferdinando's other principal delight was in intimate liaisons and affairs, often with men.
 These included Petrillo, a musician famous for his beauty, and Cecchino, a Venetian castrato.
 Ferdinando's uncle Francesco Maria de' Medici, only three years older, was a strong influence on his life.